Streikin/Lottery-Simulator/README.md

 This is a practice lottery simulator that can be set to your likings.
 **Note:**
       -This is not a real lottery, you cant actually play it but just see the "real" odds to win a lottery.
-      -The random module in python can never be fully random.
       -There is no kind of mega ball.